Retirement Plan Assets

-Name us a beneficiary of your plan.
+Name us as a beneficiary of your plan.
 This requires you to update your beneficiary designation form through your plan administrator.
 Here you can designate Mary Institute and Saint Louis Country Day School as the primary beneficiary for a percentage or specific amount.

 Fund a testamentary charitable remainder trust.
 When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
-The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support the Mary Institute and Saint Louis Country Day School.
+The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support Mary Institute and Saint Louis Country Day School.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.

 A donor advised fund.
-When retirement plan assets pass to your heirs, they can be subject to federal income and estate taxes.
-This combined income and estate tax burden can be substantial, greatly reducing the value of the intended gift.
+When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
+This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

 - Contact Amy Dove at 314-995-7372 or firstname.lastname@example.org for additional information.

 - Seek the advice of your financial or legal advisor.

 - If you include MICDS in your plans, please use our legal name and federal tax ID.